BEAST-Fitting/beast/README.rst

 License
 -------

-imexam is licensed under a 3-clause BSD style license (see the ``licenses/LICENSE.rst`` file).
+The BEAST is licensed under a 3-clause BSD style license (see the ``licenses/LICENSE.rst`` file).